PipatPosawad/DataStructureAndAlgorithm/README.md

 ### Singly Linked List
 - Search an element in a Singly Linked List
 - Reverse a Singly Linked List
+- Detect a loop in a Singly Linked List
+- Find start of a loop in a Singly Linked List

 ### Doubly Linked List

 ### Circular Singly Linked List

 ## Stack
+- Next Greater Element
+- Valid Parentheses problem

 ## Queue